Our Culture, Our Traditions, Our Languages

-The Ojibway and Cree Cultural Centre is a non-profit organization that was established in 1975 under the direction of Grand Council Treaty #9, now known as the Nishnawbe Aski Nation (NAN).
-The Centre is funded through Indian and Northern Affairs Canada (INAC) Cultural Education Centres program.
-The Centre is managed by a board of directors who represent each Tribal Council area of the NAN territory.
+The Ojibway and Cree Cultural Centre is a non-profit organization established in 1975 under the direction of Grand Council Treaty #9, now known as the Nishnawbe Aski Nation (NAN).
+The centre is funded by Indian and Northern Affairs Canada (INAC) through its Cultural Education Centres Program.
+The Ojibway and Cree Cultural Centre is managed by a board of directors who represent each tribal council area of NAN.

 Dedicated to preserving the history of our aboriginal tongues and ensuring their continued survival.
 Learn More.

 Providing cross-cultural awareness of the Nishnawbe Aski Nation and assisting with school curriculums and professional development programs.
 Learn More.

 Cataloguing the most pertinent aspects of culture, tradition, and language specific to the Nishnawbe Aski Nation and its people.
 Learn More.